THE BASICS:

 Dr Tracey Tonkin - Shirley Vet Clinic (Christchurch, New Zealand)

-Dr Brent Higgins & Dr Alice Finch - Animal Orthopedics (Christchurch, New Zealand)
+Dr Brent Higgins & Dr Alice Finch - while Vetspecs, now Animal Orthopedics (Christchurch, New Zealand)

-Dr Georgina Stewart - Animal Referral Centre Vets (Auckland, New Zealand)
+Dr Georgina Stewart - Animal Referral Centre Vets ("ARC") (Auckland, New Zealand)

 MISCELLANEOUS: